 Figures 12a, 12b and 12 c detail a comparison in 2050 of the generation profile across the main scenarios.
 When comparing the standard model's $CO_2$ constrained solution, total electricity generation is markedly increased at 1,502 PJ vs. 1,305 PJ in the M-M model (see Figure 12a).
-This is due to the MARKAL model not having access to energy service demand reductions through behavioural change.
-This results in fuel switching to electric boilers and other electric technologies in buildings and industrial end-uses, in order to reduce emissions upstream through greater low-carbon electricity generation.
-One consequence of this is the introduction of previously toohigh cost marine renewable electric technologies.
+This is due to the MARKAL model not having access to energy service demand reductions through behavioural change which thus substitutes greater emissions reductions on the upstream electricity sector via fuel switching to electric boilers and other buildings and industrial end-use technologies.
+One consequence of this is the introduction of previously higher cost marine renewable electric technologies.